snow depths exceeding 3 meters are not uncommon.

 Provided by: BRAVOSKI

-hot springs, accommodations, and food
+The Myoko area's hot springs, accommodations, and cuisine

 The Myoko area has become much closer, with Joetsu Myoko Station only two hours away from Tokyo on the Hokuriku Shinkansen.
 For skiers and snowboarders, Myoko is one of Japan's snowiest areas, and the powder snow is highly rated for its enjoyment, but there's much more to Myoko than just skiing